 Character width and character line height are two important things that must be taken into account when formatting the target text.
 For instance, Chinese, Japanese and Korean characters, amongst others, are wider and longer in comparison to Latin ones.
 This means that even if the number of characters from the source text to the target text remains the same, or reduces slightly, the vertical and horizontal spaces required in the script may be much larger.

 During the translation process, keep in mind that the number of characters varies depending on the format of the text.
 When translating subtitles, you must be attentive to the fact that the maximum number of lines is 2, the equivalent of 36-39 characters per line.

 For mobile apps or websites, you also need to consider character restrictions – there will be screen space or design limitations.

-The same goes for AdWords campaigns as Google and the other search engines have very defined character restrictions.
+The same goes for AdWords campaigns as Google and other search engines have very defined character restrictions.
 Headlines can be no longer than 35 characters, and you have a maximum of 25 characters for the descriptive lines and the display URL.
 For double byte languages like Chinese, you need to halve the character count.

-In the case of banners, don’t forget that the number of characters is restricted so that the target audience can read it from a distance without having to zoom it in.
+In the case of banners, don’t forget that the number of characters is restricted so that the target audience can read it from a distance without having to zoom in.

 Key points to remember:

 - It is recommended to translate and then shorten, rather than trying to do both at the same time

 - Where space is limited, abbreviations can be used